z0mbiehunt3r/smtp-enum/README.md

 smtp-enum
 =========

-Enumerates email accounts through different methods
+Enumerates email accounts through different methods like VRFY, EXPN and RCPT TO.

 Requisites
 -----